sirMackk/my_scrapers/README.md

 ## A Sample Web Scraper

+### Update 09/2013

+I decided to make this into a repo containing all of the scrapers I've used at some point.

 ### What is all this about?

 These are web scraping code snippets which use the excellent lxml and Requests libraries.
 Some of them are cool, some of them are a simple introduction, but they all give data.